fivetran/fivetran_sdk/tools/source-connector-tester/README.md

     ```
         docker pull us-docker.pkg.dev/build-286712/public-docker-us/sdktesters-v2/sdk-tester:<version>
     ```
-> NOTE: If using V1 proto versions, use the latest docker image of the [public-docker-us/sdktesters/sdk-tester](https://console.cloud.google.com/artifacts/browse/build-286712/us/public-docker-us/sdktesters%2Fsdk-tester) artifact in Google Artifact Registry.

 2. Run a container using the image with the following command.
 Make sure to map a local directory for storing files that the tool generates by replacing `<local-data-folder>` in the command, and replace <version> with the version of the image you pulled.

 ```